Best Ways to Clear Snow without a Blower

 Another pitfall to avoid is waiting until the snowfall is over to begin cleaning up the white stuff; snow tends to bond with surfaces, even before it's trodden on.
 Several small shoveling forays will end up being less work than one major one.
 Dig right down to the pavement to prevent ice formation.

 Planning in advance and covering your walk (or your car!) before a blizzard will help simplify snow removal.
 Secure a tarp or a snow windshield cover to your vehicle prior to a snowstorm to avoid having to dig it out from under mounds of snow.
 A tarpaulin on your walkway will collect snow, which can then be readily swept off.
 Alternatively, pick up the entire tarp to move the snow to a corner of your yard.
 You may want to use an ice and snow carpet, heated treads, or a heated mat to protect your stairs and landing.

 Deicer keeps snow and ice from sticking to the pavement if spread on your sidewalk an hour or two before a snowfall is expected.
 It will also help with snow removal if you apply it to flurries that have already fallen.
-Liquid deicer is faster acting than the traditional choices, solid rock salt (sodium chloride) or calcium chloride.
-Deicer in liquid form can be applied with a battery-powered sprayer, which makes it a great shortcut, especially for those with mobility challenges.
+Faster-acting than the traditional choices, solid rock salt (sodium chloride) or calcium chloride, liquid deicer can be applied with a battery-powered sprayer, making it a great shortcut, especially for those with mobility challenges.
 What's more, the liquid version tends to be safer for the environment and less likely to leave a persistent residue.
 Make sure that your deicer will not harm pets, landscaping, or concrete walks or driveways.
 In addition, it should be biodegradable and free of nitrogen, sodium, or chlorides.